whundahl/django_459_CofC/README.md

 ### Basic Usage of Application
 To start the project locally, run these two commands:

+##### Working with the applications in the project
+To Delete an application from your django project run this command:
+`./manage.py migrate <your_app_name> zero`

+To Add an application to your django project run this command:
+`./manage.py startapp <my_app>`

 ### Architechture Behind the Docker-django Web App
 I have worked with django several times before and the web framework provides a ModelViewController architectural pattern, making it a fairley easy framework to develop with.
 I find myself using python for more projects each day and this one is no different.
 Django when coupled with redis and postgreSQL, presents a microservice architectural pattern.

 Finally, I realized that there is a need to have a fully deployable application without the hassle of having to set up the boilerplate code each time, with the architecture I define.
 Of course, every project is different and needs a defined architechture but when working with several django projects it can be hard to spin up new instances of differnt applications because of the need to create a virtual environment for development.
 Docker solves this for us, and provides us with a way to test and develop many applications at one time from a single machine.
 Additionally, It makes for easier deployment.

+### Rubric

+1. Completeness (20%) Did you complete all the tasks listed above and provide all files necessary to make the application run?
+Does the application run?

+2. ADRs (40%)
+You will be evaluated on:
+- Generating an appropriate set of ADRsfor your environment.
+Do you have ADRs for all the key components?
+- How well you explain your choices in the ADRs.
+Why did you select this database (or whatever)?
+Familiarity with the item is a valid partial justification but there should be more to it than just that.

+3. Use of containers (40%)
+We will be using containers a lot this semester.
+For this assignment you will be evaluated on how easily the Dockerfilescan be used to produce a running application